Geoalert/mapflow-docs-en/docs_userguides/get_started.rst

 ^^^^^^^^^^^^^^^^

 Mapflow platform provides a REST API which, for example, allows you to query for currently running flows and fetch the results.
-If you are developing application and want to use our API - check :doc:`../docs_api/processing_api` and contact us at help@geoalert.io.
+If you are developing application and want to use our API, - check out :doc:`../docs_api/processing_api`.